The Business Case For Copyright Limitations And Exceptions

 Accessible Media Resources

-• Integrated Described Video Creator Series (YouTube)
+- Integrated Described Video Creator Series (YouTube)

 Produced by Accessible Media Inc. in partnership with the Broadcasting Accessibility Fund, this video series teaches content creators how to make media accessible to blind and partially sighted audiences using Integrated Described Video (IDV).
-To learn more about Integrated Described Video, visit AMI.ca/IDV.
+To learn more about Integrated Described Video, visit AMI.ca/IDV. - Inclusive Media and Design (IMD) Web Media Accessibility For All

 Service Offerings:

-Captioning – Make your web video accessible for anyone who has difficulty hearing the audio;
+– Captioning – Make your web video accessible for anyone who has difficulty hearing the audio;

-Video Description – Fill in the blanks for anyone who cannot see the screen;
+– Video Description – Fill in the blanks for anyone who cannot see the screen;

-Sign Language – Integrate Sign Language into your videos to make them fully fluent for ASL and LSQ speakers;
+– Sign Language – Integrate Sign Language into your videos to make them fully fluent for ASL and LSQ speakers;

-Web Accessibility Audits – Llearn how to make your web site accessible; and
+– Web Accessibility Audits – Llearn how to make your web site accessible; and

-Training – Learn about AODA compliance, web site accessibility, captioning and video description.
+– Training – Learn about AODA compliance, web site accessibility, captioning and video description. - The Canadian Network for Inclusive Cultural Exchange

 is a group of researchers, developers, producers, disability organizations and artists who have worked together to identify ways that online culture is inaccessible and to provide guidance on how to remove these barriers to access.
 The results of this collaboration include working draft guidelines documents.
-The goal of CNICE is to ensure that Canadian cultural content on-line and the tools available to participate in creating this content are accessible to everyone in Canada, including people with disabilities.
+The goal of CNICE is to ensure that Canadian cultural content on-line and the tools available to participate in creating this content are accessible to everyone in Canada, including people with disabilities. - The Accessibility Information Toolkit for Libraries (Ontario Council of University Libraries)

-Toolkit is offered to the Ontario Council of University Libraries (OCUL) community as a useful resource, explaining the institutional obligations under the Accessibility for Ontarians with Disabilities Act (AODA), providing examples of best practices in the context of Ontario University libraries.
+in the context of Ontario University libraries.
 The material in this toolkit should be considered in the context of each institution and adapted accordingly.
-Excerpts can be adopted, revised or incorporated into institutional guides, policies or any other supporting documentation.
+Excerpts can be adopted, revised or incorporated into institutional guides, policies or any other supporting documentation. - Stanford Center for Internet and Society Video On The Fair Use Principle

-On April 21, 2011, YouTube invited the public to ask our CIS Fair Use experts questions regarding fair use.
+On April 21, 2011, YouTube invited the public to ask our CIS Fair Use experts questions regarding fair use. - The Caption It Yourself By Described and Captioned Media Program (DCMP)

 works with educational media producers/distributors, captioning vendors, and description vendors by offering information concerning media accessibility issues.
 Some examples of these resources are captioning and description research, requirements of federal and state laws, history of description and captioning, learning benefits of accessible media, and guidelines for creating description and captioning.
 You can browse and search DCMP articles written by DCMP staff members, teachers, parents, researchers and others.
-Browse functions allow you to select a topic and then point and click through descriptions of available items.
+Browse functions allow you to select a topic and then point and click through descriptions of available items. - The NLS Factsheet On The Chafee Copyright Law Amendment, 1996

 The free national library program of reading materials for visually handicapped adults administered by the National Library Service for the Blind and Physically Handicapped (NLS), Library of Congress, was established by an act of Congress in 1931.
 The program was expanded in 1952 to include blind children, in 1962 to include music materials, and in 1966 to include individuals with physical impairments that prevent the reading of standard print.
 The Chafee amendment to chapter 1 of title 17, United States Code, adds section 121, establishing a limitation on the exclusive rights in copyrighted works was signed into law by President Clinton on September 16, 1996.
 The amendment allows authorized entities to reproduce or distribute copies or phonorecords of previously published nondramatic literary works in specialized formats exclusively for use by blind or other persons with disabilities.
-See the Association of Research Libraries (ARL) Briefing for more information on Accessibility, the Chafee Amendment, and Fair Use Principle.
+See the Association of Research Libraries (ARL) Briefing for more information on Accessibility, the Chafee Amendment, and Fair Use Principle. - Blind People Won the Right to Break Ebook DRM.
+In 3 Years, They will Have to Do It Again

 WIRED, DAMON BERES, October 27, 2021